namkeeheon/Website/site/content/biography/_index.md

   program in Aix-en-Provence, France.

+  During his undergraduate studies, Keeheon was involved in the Vanderbilt Student Government and was a member of the Vanderbilt Student Government Undergraduate Senate, where he served as the Academic Senator for the Blair School of music, and most recently served as the President of the Blair Student Council.

   In the Fall of 2018, Keeheon will move to New York City to pursue his Master's in Music Performance at The Juilliard School and study with Jon Manasse.

   Keeheon’s major teachers have been Bil Jackson, James Zimmermann, Burt Hara, and Alexander Fiterstein.

+  As a conductor, Keeheon has studied with Maestro Robin Fountain, director of the Vanderbilt Orchestra and Dr. Elizabeth Jackson Kirchhoff.
+During his senior year of high school, Keeheon reinstated the Eden Prairie High School Full Orchestra and conducted the inaugural concert after a 3-year hiatus.
 ---